wuhuikai/DeepGuidedFilter/README.md

 Huikai Wu, Shuai Zheng, Junge Zhang, Kaiqi Huang
 CVPR 2018

-Given a high-resolution image, a corresponding low-resolution image and a low-resolution target, our algorithm generates the corresponding high-resolution target.
+Given a reference image pair in high-resolution and low-resolution, our algorithm generates high-resolution target from the low-resolution input.
 Through joint training with CNNs, our algorithm achieves the state-of-the-art performance while runs **10-100** times faster.

 Contact: Hui-Kai Wu (huikaiwu@icloud.com)

-## Try it on an image !
+## Try it on an image!
 ### Prepare Environment
 1. Download source code from GitHub.
     ```sh